International Master’s Program in Asia-Pacific Studies

-Each course is worth 3 credits, which means that in order to graduate students need to complete 11 courses.
+Each course is worth 3 credits, which means that to graduate students need to complete 11 courses.

 The majority of IMAS courses focus on either Taiwan or mainland China and fall under one of three disciplinary tracks:

-Students may also take up to 9 credits of English-taught programs offered by other departments of National Chengchi University giving students the opportunity to craft their own personalized curriculum.
+Students may also take up to 9 credits of English-taught programs offered by other departments of National Chengchi University allowing to craft their personalized curriculum.

 Doctoral Studies in the Asia-Pacific Region